 Somewhere I read that Network will not be working in Mac with VMware, but it works fine with this image.
 I tested ‘Bridged’ and ‘NAT’ networks in VMware both worked well.

 This OS image has the Admin password, and the password is ‘password ‘.

 Mac VMX File

-For some reasons, if you need to verify your virtual machine VMX file, you can check mine here.
+For some reason, if you need to verify your virtual machine VMX file, you can check mine here.

-We published many guides to install the latest Mac OS on Windows PC such as Windows 10, and 8.1 in our main page here, you can check to get the newest version of the guide.
+We published many guides to install the latest Mac OS on Windows PC such as Windows 10, and 8.1 on our main page here, you can check to get the newest version of the guide.

 If you like to use this VMware image on Oracle VirtualBox, check this guide.